L-Blondy/up-fetch/draft.README.md

 **Default:** `undefined`

 The body of the request.\
-Objects, Arrays and classes with to `toJSON` method are serialized by default.
+Plain objects, arrays and classes with to `toJSON` method are serialized to a string by default, all other values will remain untouched. \
 The serialization can be customized with the [`serializeBody`](#serializebody-upfetch-createfetcher) function. \
 This method is not available on `createFetcher`

 **Example:**